jeffjyang/ubcst.github.io/README.md

 - [Ruby](https://www.ruby-lang.org/en/downloads/)
 - [RubyGems](https://rubygems.org/pages/download)

-Navigate to the repo on your computer in terminal/cmd and run the following commands:
+Navigate to the repo on your computer in terminal and run the following commands:
 - `$ gem install jekyll`
+- `$ gem install jekyll-paginate`
 ### Windows

 You can follow the Linux/OSX instructions, or: